 Medicaid may be a source of sustainable funding for childhood obesity prevention and other prevention services.
 This document provides background on a variety of pathways to authorization of Medicaid reimbursement for preventive services.
 The statutory citations are from the Social Security Act unless otherwise noted.
-Some of the challenges of implementing specific pathways are discussed in the three case studies and white paper available at: http://movinghealthcareupstream.org/innovations/pathways-through-medicaid-to-prevention.
+Some of the challenges of implementing specific pathways also are discussed in the three case studies available at: http://movinghealthcareupstream.org/innovations/pathways-through-medicaid-to-prevention.

 The reimbursement pathways described below are organized by individual or population level.
 The pathways are further broken down by service, setting, and provider type.
-This organization corresponds with the Roadmap of Medicaid Prevention Pathways, which can also be found using the link above.
+This organization corresponds with the Roadmap of Medicaid Prevention Pathways.